Bjørn Skogstad Aamo: Financial Supervisory Authority

-In 1993 he was appointed Director of the Financial Supervisory Authority, succeeding Svein Aasmundstad.
+In 1993 Skogstad Aamo was appointed Director of the Financial Supervisory Authority, succeeding Svein Aasmundstad.
 This decision was criticized by the political opposition.
-Aamo belonged to the same political party as Minister of Finance Sigbjørn Johnsen and the rest of Brundtland's Third Cabinet.
-Since Aamo came directly from a government position, that of state secretary, parliament member Lars Gunnar Lie cited concern about a perceived lack of distance between the third cabinet Brundtland and the Financial Supervisory Authority.
+He belonged to the same political party as Minister of Finance Sigbjørn Johnsen and the rest of Brundtland's Third Cabinet.
+Since Skogstad Aamo came directly from a government position, that of state secretary, parliament member Lars Gunnar Lie cited concern about a perceived lack of distance between the third cabinet Brundtland and the Financial Supervisory Authority.
 This would put the independence of the latter at odds, he claimed.
 However, most of the criticism was directed at Sigbjørn Johnsen, who at that time was under scrutiny for his involvement with private corporation UNI Storebrand.
 The Financial Supervisory Authority would have a role in this scrutiny, and several people, including parliament member Kristin Halvorsen, asked for the appointment of Johnsen's party fellow be postponed until after the case was closed.
 Parliament member Carl I. Hagen called for Johnsen to resign.
-On the other hand, conservative newspaper Aftenposten defended the decision in an op-ed the next day, citing Aamo's strong qualifications for the job.
-The criticism did not hinder the appointment of Aamo, and Sigbjørn Johnsen remained in his seat.
+On the other hand, conservative newspaper Aftenposten defended the decision in an op-ed the next day, citing Skogstad Aamo's strong qualifications for the job.
+The criticism did not hinder the appointment of Skogstad Aamo, and Sigbjørn Johnsen remained in his seat.

-Aamo applied for the position as Governor of the Central Bank of Norway in 1999, but Svein Gjedrem was appointed.
+Skogstad Aamo applied for the position as Governor of the Central Bank of Norway in 1999, but Svein Gjedrem was appointed.

-During the economic crisis of 2008, Aamo stated that banks are safer in Norway than in any other country.
+During the 2008 financial crisis, Skogstad Aamo stated that banks are safer in Norway than in any other country.
 The matters are complicated by Norway's close relations to Iceland, whose national crisis had consequences for Norwegian customers in the banks Glitnir and Kaupthing.
-Aamo is himself a board member of the Norwegian Banks' Guarantee Fund.
+Skogstad Aamo was himself a board member of the Norwegian Banks' Guarantee Fund.

-Personal life
+Personal life and death

-Aamo is married to Eldrid Nordbø, former government minister.
+Skogstad Aamo was married to Eldrid Nordbø, a former government minister.
+He died on 24 December 2023, at the age of 77.